feg2007/scRNAseq_pipeline/README.md

    git clone https://github.com/GaitiLab/scRNAseq_pipeline.git
    cd scRNAseq_pipeline
    ```
-2. Modify the SLURM scripts to ensure they contain the proper partitions and email addresses for your accounts, especially for `run_RNA.sh`.
+2. Modify the SLURM scripts to ensure they contain the proper partitions and email addresses for your accounts, especially for `Run_RNA.sh`.
 3. Modify the cluster.yaml file to ensure it is compatible with the HPC you are using for the run.
 3. Run the master script, which will submit jobs for each sample.
-For more details see the [Parameters](#parameters-for-processrnalaunchersh) section below.
+For more details see the [Parameters](#parameters-for-process_rna_launchersh) section below.
     ```bash
-    ./ProcessRNALauncher.sh -m path_to_scRNA_FASTQ_sample_dirs/ \
+    ./Process_RNA_Launcher.sh -m path_to_scRNA_FASTQ_sample_dirs/ \
                             -p path_to_pipeline/ \
                             -c path_to_cluster_config/ \
                             -r path_to_ref_genome/